 Crowdfunding is becoming an increasingly popular source of startup funds.
 If you’re not already familiar with it, it’s a way for businesses to get small amounts of money from many different people, as opposed to the more traditional route of getting large funds from one or two investors.
 By listing your request for funds on crowdfunding sites like Kickstarter or Indiegogo.com, hundreds of thousands of people can potentially view your proposal.
 So even if they only pledge £10 each, times that by 10,000 investors and you’ve got some substantial funds.

 Peer-to-peer lending is another growth area in the loans sector.
 Here, like crowdfunding, a number of investors can invest via an online platform.
-One of the major players in this sector is Funding Circle, although there are many more offerings like Funding Tree and Zopa.
 The majority of these peer-to-peer lenders have online loan applications, so their websites are a great place to start when looking for startup funds.
 They often have loan calculators too, so you can set the loan amount and term to see what your monthly payments will look like.